-    Dan is the Manager of the Cianbro Institute at Cianbro Corporation.
+Dan is the Director of the Cianbro Institute at Cianbro Corporation.
 Born and raised in Maine and residing in Hampden, ME with his wife and two boys, Dan joined the Cianbro Corporation following his graduation from the University of Maine.
 In Dan’s 8 years with Cianbro he rotated through field operational and corporate support positions gaining significant knowledge specifically in the areas of Health, Safety and Human Resources.
 READ MORE

 As the Manager of the Cianbro Institute, Dan is responsible for meeting the workforce development needs of the entire Cianbro Team, comprised of over 4,500 Team Members across the United States.
 Delivering craft skills, safety, and leadership development programs as well as outreach to K-12 and post-secondary educational institutions, Cianbro has been nationally recognized for its workforce developmental efforts under Dan’s leadership and passion for education.

 The Cianbro Companies is an employee owned open shop contractor based out of Pittsfield, Maine.
 Presently operating in more than 40 states with offices in Texas, Illinois, Maryland, Connecticut, S. Carolina, Kentucky, Louisiana, and multiple facilities in Maine, Cianbro is one of the largest most diversified, self-performing open shop contractors in the country.
 For more information, visit us at www.cianbro.com.